-The design of the BSc (Hons) Architectural Design Technology programme has been developed to satisfy the requirements of the most recent CIAT Accreditation Guidelines and Professional Standards Framework, and as such, accommodates all of those professional and industrial contexts that the pre-eminent professional body for architectural technologists considers important.
-Such contexts range from the conceptual to the procedural and technological, and so collective module content combines to facilitate a breadth of understanding and depth of knowledge that will equip the Glyndŵr University graduate with the means to succeed as an architectural technologist.
+The design of the BSc (Hons) Construction Management programme has been developed to satisfy the requirements of the most recent CIOB Education Framework, and as such, accommodates all of those industrial contexts that the preeminent professional body within the building industry considers important.
+Such contexts range from the procedural to the technological, and so collective module content combines to facilitate a breadth of understanding and depth of knowledge that will equip the Glyndwr University graduate with the means to succeed as a construction manager.

-The practice of architectural technology requires a good understanding of those other professional, technical and operational contributors to the design, construction and use of buildings, and so such perspectives have been important considerations in the design and detailing of module content.
-It is given that architectural technologists are responsible for managing people and processes as well as the quality, cost and timeliness of outputs, and so all of these themes run through the curriculum to ensure considerate and informed graduates upon successful completion of the programme.
+The practice of construction management requires a good understanding of those other professional, technical and operational contributors to the development, construction and use of buildings, and so such perspectives have been important considerations in the design and detailing of module content.
+It is given that construction managers are responsible for managing people and processes as well as the quality, cost and timeliness of outputs, and so all of these themes run through the curriculum to ensure considerate and informed graduates upon successful completion of the programme.